sauravpatil21/Zingames/README.md

 - Visit [http://localhost:8000](http://localhost:8000)
 - Admin panel: `/admin/dashboard` (login required)
 - Manage games, categories, users, and messages from the admin panel
+- Use the search bar to quickly find games or users
+- Filter games by category or popularity
+- Lock/unlock users from the admin panel for security
+- View dashboard stats for quick insights
+- Customize permissions for sub-admins

 ---